 - 5.37 Next GL Hearn has sought to consider whether there are particular local factors which could influence local economic performance.
-To assess this, GL Hearn held discussions with the economic development officers in each of the local authorities as well as Local Enterprise Partnership and the County Council to get a better understanding of the planned developments and policy interventions that might affect the employment growth.
+To assess this, GL Hearn held discussions with the economic development officers in each of the local authorities to get a better understanding of the planned developments and policy interventions that might affect the employment growth.
 This has been then used to derive an alternative scenario for employment growth. - 5.38 We have only sought to make modest adjustments to the baseline forecasts on the basis of major developments which have planning permission, have funding in place and/or have a reasonably likelihood of delivery and occupation.
 The adjustments on a sectoral basis reflect the type of occupiers which could be attracted.
 We have been mindful that any development may not generate an entirely new stream of employment in that some occupiers will be relocating from elsewhere in the HMA.